 Results from modelling should show the range and likelihood of possible outcomes, based on sensitivity and uncertainty analysis.
 These predictions should be sufficiently robust to support risk analysis and regulatory decision-making.
-Further discussion of sensitivity and uncertainty analysis in relation to groundwater modelling and the IESC information needs is provided in Middlemis and Peeters 2018.
+Further discussion of sensitivity and uncertainty analysis in relation to groundwater modelling and the IESC information needs, is provided in Middlemis and Peeters (2018).

-A detailed description of any methods and evidence (e.g. monitoring data from past and present mining at the site, expert opinion and analogue sites) used in addition to or instead of modelling, should also be provided.
-Sufficient detail to justify the use of these methods and to provide evidence to support conclusions is needed.
+A detailed description of any methods and evidence (e.g., monitoring data from past and present mining at the site, expert opinion and analogue sites) used in addition to or instead of modelling, should also be provided.
+Sufficient detail to justify the use of these methods and to provide evidence to support all conclusions is needed, based on the stage of the proposed project within the assessment process.

 Impact analysis should be based on modelling results, including uncertainty analysis (or other methods, where appropriate), and should clearly articulate the potential causal pathways.
-The proposal should describe a clear 'line of sight' between each potential impact and its cause, so that monitoring and management strategies can be targeted and justified.
+The proposal should describe a clear 'line of sight' between each potential impact and its cause, so that effective monitoring and management strategies can be targeted and justified.
 Details of the proposed monitoring and management plans should be clearly linked to the impact analysis.